sancharee/sentimentbasedrecommender/README.md

   ### Item Based Recommendation System
  It finds similarity patterns between items and recommends them to users

- In this project we have
+ In this project we have <br>
-   -first performed a sentiment analysis of user reviews on multiple products.This is done to extract the polarity of reviews and classify them as positive or negative.
+   -first performed a sentiment analysis of user reviews on multiple products.This is done to extract the polarity of reviews and classify them as positive or negative.<br>
-   -created a product recommendation system on the ratings given by users -improved the recommendation system using the sentiment classification of user reviews
+   -created a product recommendation system on the ratings given by users<br>
+   -improved the recommendation system using the sentiment classification of user reviews